Warmest March on record across half the U.S., expert says

-CHICAGO, April 2 (Reuters) - Last month was the warmest March on record across half of the United States with summer-like temperatures providing some welcome news to the country’s farmers and clothing retailers, a weather expert said on Monday.
+CHICAGO (Reuters) - Last month was the warmest March on record across half of the United States with summer-like temperatures providing some welcome news to the country’s farmers and clothing retailers, a weather expert said.

 Forecasters predicted April could be another warmer-than-normal month, though they said temperatures were likely to fluctuate in a more seasonal pattern in the first half of the month and that fewer records would be shattered.